SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/4-kyma-integrate-api-management/README.md

   -f ./charts/sustainable-saas/values-apim-private.yaml
 ```

-In case you deployed the Central User Management Feature using SAP Identity Authentication Service before, and would also like to keep it in your deployment, please don't forget to add the respective values.yaml file.
+In case you deployed the Central User Management Feature using SAP Identity Authentication Service before, and would also like to keep it in your deployment, please don't forget to add the respective values-ias.yaml file.

+> **Hint** - As the SAP Identity Authentication Service Integration does not contain confidential or environment specific data, no **-private** suffix is required in this case.

 **Sample**